Interfacial Fracture

 Best comparison value

-- Teaching clean interface-following fracture paths
+- Reference: clean interface-following fracture paths

 - Comparing simple interfacial fracture to mixed or void-affected fracture